stratis-storage/stratis-docs/content/stratis-release-notes-2.3.0.md

 contents of the file to be truncated at the newline when read in one context while all the data may be read from the file in some other context.

+We are not aware that such a mistake would result in any error in Stratis's operation when Stratis is used in the way that we recommend.
+We explicitly acknowledge that it might be possible, through some direct interaction with the stratisd D-Bus API, or by, e.g., setting a key in the kernel keyring without using stratis, to manufacture a situation where stratisd could not bind the devices in a pool, even when the correct key is set in the kernel keyring.
+We would not treat such a situation as evidence of a bug in Stratis.

 <!-- more -->

 Please consult the changelogs for additional information about the release.